moosila/gomyip-docker/README.md

-This is a simple web server app
+This is a simple go web server app.